Connect a domain to an IP address

-To open a site on a server with a specific IP address when you click on a domain name, you need to associate the domain name and IP address using an A-record.
+To ensure that a domain name resolves to a website hosted on a server with a specific IP address, you need to link the domain name and the IP address using an A record.

 -

-If you don't already have a zone, create a zone.
+If you do not have a zone yet, create a zone.

 -

-Add an A-record with the value of your server's IP address.
+Add an A record with your server's IP address.

 -

-If the domain is not already delegated to Servercore NS servers, delegate the domain management.
+If the domain is not yet delegated to Servercore NS servers, delegate domain management.

 1. Create a zone

-A zone is a logical union of the resource records of a domain and its subdomains.
+A zone is a logical grouping of resource records for a domain and its subdomains.

 -

-In the control panel, in the top menu, click Products and select DNS hosting.
+In the Control panel, on the top menu, click Products and select DNS hosting.

 -

-Make sure you are creating the zone in the correct project.
-The current project can be viewed on the left above the section menu.
+Ensure you are creating the zone in the correct project.
+You can view the current project above the section menu on the left.

 -